no 3 photography

 Franz Xaver Winterhalter

-I was given a small Rollei film camera by my parents for my 21st birthday but, having left it on the train after travelling to see Lord Mountbatten's funeral procession that same year I, deservedly, remained virtually camera-less until the early 2000s.
-The purchase of my first digital DSLR (above) enabled my 9 year old tech-savvy son to reclaim his own small Canon digital camera, forcibly requisitioned by me once I'd got over myself and my knee-jerk resistance to new-fangled technology and seen its exciting potential .
+I’d been given a small Rollei film camera by my parents for my 21st birthday but, having left it on the train after travelling to see Lord Mountbatten's funeral procession that same year I, deservedly, remained virtually camera-less until the early 2000s.
+The purchase of my first digital DSLR (above) enabled my by-then 9 year old tech-savvy son to reclaim his own small Canon digital camera, borrowed 'for just a moment' by me once I'd got over myself and my knee-jerk resistance to new-fangled technology and seen its exciting potential.

-I work with a Canon 6D nowadays, and have a couple of really good lenses, enabling me, among other advantages, to confidently work in low-light conditions, encountered particularly at music gigs.
+I now work with a Canon 6D, and have a couple of really good lenses, enabling me, among other advantages, to confidently work in low-light conditions, encountered particularly in the street & at music gigs.

 I am really fortunate to have such lovely kit.
 I am, though, convinced that one's 'eye' is one's most important tool.
 Is an eye for harmony of form and colour and good composition in-built, or can it be taught?
 Certainly, studying the work of the 'greats' in the photographic world has, for me, been visually intoxicating as well as wonderfully instructive.